 With these geographical shifts, primary API manufacturing is now concentrated in specific regions, and data is emerging that these regions are associated with increased concentrations of PiE.
 For example, studies in China have linked higher levels of API contamination to specific manufacturing locations, and potential downstream pollution from these manufacturing plants has been observed.

 In India, APIs have been detected at high concentrations in surface waters near drug manufacturing hubs.
-In the Patancheru–Bollaram industrial zone near Hyderabad, India—one of the globe’s major hubs for bulk pharmaceutical production—a centralized wastewater treatment facility was found releasing effluent containing antibiotics at highly elevated levels.
-The antibiotic ciprofloxacin was detected at 14 mg/liter in the treated discharge, with the pharmaceutical sector being the only possible source, as it is a synthetic drug with no natural occurrence.
+In the Patancheru–Bollaram industrial zone near Hyderabad, India—one of the world’s major hubs for bulk pharmaceutical production—a centralized wastewater treatment facility was found to be releasing effluent containing antibiotics at highly elevated levels in the treated discharge, contributing to antibiotic resistance.
 Seven other pharmaceutical compounds were present in similarly elevated concentrations.
-Groundwater wells in nearby villages showed multiple active pharmaceutical ingredients (APIs) at concentrations above 1 ug /liter, likely due to contamination from seepage.
-Concentrations of the antihistamine Cetirizine reached a maximum of 28 ug/l; at this concentration, the paediatric dose of the drug would be reached after consuming 100 liters.
+Additionally, groundwater wells in nearby villages showed high levels of multiple active pharmaceutical ingredients (APIs), likely due to contamination from seepage.

 The potential for water quality impacts associated with primary API manufacturing and the associated risks to incoming water quality in these areas have therefore increased with geographical concentration.